-The dynamic power consumption of a processor is directly related to its frequency and supply voltage and can be expressed using the formula $P \propto V^2CF$, which states that power is equal to the product of voltage squared, capacitance, and frequency.
-By using the frequency traces and the nominal voltage levels on our target processor [Gochman et al. 2003], we calculated the relative dynamic power consumption.
-Figure 7 presents the CPU dynamic power reduction achieved by the PICSEL algorithms (cPICSEL and aPICSEL) for individual users.
+The dynamic power consumption of a processor is directly related to its frequency and supply voltage and can be expressed using the formula $P = V^2CF$, which states that power is equal to the product of voltage squared, capacitance, and frequency.
+By using the frequency traces and the nominal voltage levels on our target processor [9], we calculated the relative dynamic power consumption.
+Figure 4 presents the CPU dynamic power reduction achieved by the PICSEL algorithms (cPICSEL and aPICSEL) for individual users.
 The rightmost bars correspond to the savings averaged across users.